Brian-Autieri/portfolio/README.md

 ## Credits

-This challenge was completed in collaboration with the instructional staff, tutor and classmates in the February 2023 UCLA Coding Boot Camp.
+This challenge was completed in collaboration with the instructional staff, TA, tutor and classmates in the February 2023 UCLA Coding Boot Camp.

 ## License